New Mexico tourism officials fight state's dull reputation

-SANTA FE, New Mexico (Reuters) - Tourism officials in New Mexico are launching a new slogan, “New Mexico True,” that they hope will change perceptions of the state which was described by a focus group last year as “barren,” “dull” or merely “close to Arizona.”
+SANTA FE, New Mexico (Reuters) - New Mexico tourism officials on Tuesday are launching a new slogan, “New Mexico True,” that they hope will change perceptions of the state as “barren,” “dull” or merely “close to Arizona,” as focus-group participants said last year.

-The goals of the campaign are to lure adventure-seeking young people to the state and to combat the misconception that there’s nothing to do there, said state tourism secretary Monique Jacobson.
+The goals of the slogan and advertising campaign are to lure to the state adventure-seeking young people with a “thirst for authenticity” and to combat the misconception that there’s nothing to do in New Mexico, said state tourism secretary Monique Jacobson.

 “New Mexico is about site doing, not sightseeing,” Jacobson told Reuters.
 “It’s a place with true beauty, adventure and rich, authentic experiences.”